valgaze/extension-toolkit/README.md

 <details>
 <summary>🐣 "I'm New to Coding"</summary>

-You'll need to install NodeJS or a compatible toolchain (ex like **[bun](https://bun.sh/)**) on your machine to build extensions with this toolkit for voiceflow.
-You'll also need to get "git" installed on your computer.
+## 0) Get the tools you'll need

+You'll need two tools to get started building Voiceflow extensions on your machine:

+- **Node.js**
+- **Git**

+Entering the commands below will require you to have a terminal open.
+If you're not sure how to open a terminal or where to start, see this guide for the basics: https://support.apple.com/guide/terminal/welcome/mac

 ### Setup Node on Your Computer

 Node is a popular tool for running Typescript/JavaScript on web servers.
-Today, you'll use it to activate your bot—it will handle all the details behind the scenes.
+Today, you'll use it to build your Voiceflow extension

-You'll need to install NodeJS on your machine to turn on your bot.
+You'll need to install NodeJS on your machine to run your extension in a Voiceflow widget.
 There are many ways to do that, but two easy ways:

 **Option 1** Download + install Node from the official site: **[https://nodejs.org/en/download](https://nodejs.org/en/download)**